KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:alt: Gradle Sync
 		:scale: 55%

+	.. container:: opengles

 		Create a folder called `cmake` in the *workspace* directory.
-Download each of the linked files below and put them in `cmake`.
+Download the linked files below and put them in `cmake`.
 These will be used in our `CMakeLists.txt` to help build our project.
 Files with `shader` in the name will be used in later chapters.

-	.. container:: opengles

 		:download:`gfxwrapper.cmake <../cmake/gfxwrapper.cmake>`
 		:download:`FindEGL.cmake <../cmake/FindEGL.cmake>`
 		:download:`FindOpenGLES.cmake <../cmake/FindOpenGLES.cmake>`

 	.. container:: vulkan

+		Create a folder called `cmake` in the *workspace* directory.
+Download the linked file below and put it in `cmake`.
+This will be used in later chapters in our `CMakeLists.txt` to help build our project.

 		:download:`glsl_shader.cmake <../cmake/glsl_shader.cmake>`

 	Create a text file called `CMakeLists.txt` in the `Chapter2` directory.
 We will use this file to specific how our Native C++ code will be built.
-This `CMakeLists.txt` file will be invoked by Android Studio's Gradle build system and we will point Gradle to this CMake file.
+This file will be invoked by Android Studio's Gradle build system.

 	.. rubric:: CMakeLists.txt